-Why hire a wedding planner?
-Today I’ve invited Vanessa Noel Events to share some insights with y’all about why hiring a wedding planner is one of the best things you can do to help ensure a successful, joy-filled, beautiful wedding day experience.
-I truly couldn’t agree more — a wedding planner is worth every penny and is something most clients tend to describe, in hindsight, as priceless in taking stress away from the bride and groom.
-So don’t wait to “buy insurance” (i.e. hire a planner) until something goes wrong, when it’s too late to do anything about it.
+Vanessa Noel Events is here to share some insights about why hiring a wedding planner is one of the best things you can do to help ensure a successful, joy-filled, beautiful wedding day experience.
+A wedding planner is worth every penny and is something most clients tend to describe, in hindsight, as priceless in taking stress away from the happy couple.

-This may come as a shock, but hiring a wedding planner or even a coordinator is often thought to be a luxury item.
+Hiring a wedding planner or even an event management (or “month of”) coordinator is often thought to be a luxury item.
 Many couples budget for the venue, catering, specialty rentals, stationary items, desserts, etc., but only allot a little chunk of “the leftovers” to hiring a planner or coordinator.
 After all, the guests won’t know the difference — they eat the food and drink the cocktails; they sit on your perfectly curated lounge furniture and notice your hemstitch linen napkins; they’ll dance to your DJ or band’s music and they’ll admire your beautiful centerpieces.

 So why spend money on a vendor who really doesn’t offer a service that enhances your guests’ experience?

 Your wedding is the same way.
-I recently heard someone say “people only think about wedding planners when something goes wrong at a wedding.”
+Unfortunately, many people only think about wedding planners when something goes wrong at a wedding.
 It is such a sad truth, but it’s that moment when you realize there’s been a miscommunication or something was forgotten, or the person you put in charge (ahem… your cousin’s girlfriend or sister’s bff) doesn’t know what they’re doing — that is the moment you’ll wish you had a professional to manage the situation.
 Just like with any insurance policy, you don’t really think about it until you have a mishap, accident, or natural disaster and you really need it.
 And, unfortunately, by then, it’s too late.

 Some of you might be thinking, “yeah, but I purchased actual wedding insurance!”

 Something will go wrong on your wedding day.
-I promise you.
+PROMISE.
 It might not be huge like a florist no-show, and it might even be something that you, your mom, or a friend can manage.
 But what if it’s not?
-Or what if fixing the issue pulls you away from your experience of being a bride?
-And no, I don’t mean donning a pretty dress.
-I mean focusing on the experience of your love with this sweet person with whom you’re promising to share your life.
-Even if the money you’ve spent or the hours of DIYing aren’t worth the insurance policy of a planner, your experience of truly being a bride should be.
+Or what if fixing the issue pulls you away from your experience of being a bride or groom?
+The day goes by so quickly, and you’ll want to spend every possible second focusing on the experience of your love with this sweet person with whom you’re promising to share your life.
+Even if the money you’ve spent or the hours of DIYing aren’t worth the insurance policy of a planner, your experience of truly being a bride or groom should be.

 When you’re dividing up your budget between all the various categories and as you map out your DIY project list for the next 14 months, stop and think about how much it’s all worth to you.
 Is it worth 5-10% of your overall budget to ensure that your time was well spent on all those handmade favors and that your researching, pinning, and planning were all worth it?
-Think about how you want to feel on your wedding day and how focused you want to be on that sexy partner of yours.
+Think about how you want to feel on your wedding day and how focused you want to be on your partner and your guests.
 Worth the extra insurance of hiring a wedding planner?
 I think so.

 Here are a few more great resources for why you should hire a wedding planner!